 If your piece contains many semi-quaver passages such as those frequently found in works from the Baroque or Classical eras, then in order to ensure ‘even’ playing, it can be really useful to count every single semi-quaver beat accurately and separately.
 If you account for each semi-quaver beat vocally, then you really do have to concentrate and play with your mouth literally! (success also depends on your vocal counting being absolutely exactly in time).
 If you are unable to count rhythmically and play at the same time, then another way of addressing the problem is to set your metronome to beat on every single semi-quaver (it can be done although needs to be on a very fast setting and the passages must be practised slowly too).
 Beware, this is exhausting.
 Start slowly building up speed gradually.

 Once you have practised in this way for a while, you will find you are then totally ‘tuned in’ to the necessary precision required for rhythmical accuracy because you will be focussing on the beat inside the main crotchet beat (in this case).
 A steady ‘beat’ or ‘pulse’ is effortlessly achieved as a result, and it is much easier to play along with the metronome too.
 Sufficient regular practice in this way encourages the development of that elusive ‘inner-pulse’.
-If you work at this you will find that you never, ever rush or play un-rhythmically and your piano playing will definitely sound more professional.
+If you work at this you will find that you never, ever rush or play un-rhythmically and your piano playing will certainly sound more professional.